the94air/laravel-ajax-crud/steps.md

 ```
 <small>📍`webpack.mix.js`</small>

-5. We are ready to start writing `SASS` by running the developement script:
+5. We are ready to start writing `SASS` by running the development script:
 ```bash
 npm run watch
 ```

-7. Because this isn't a `SASS` tutorial, you can find the `SASS` files on the project [GitHub](https://github.com/the94air/laravel-ajax-crud/tree/master/resources) repostory.
+7. Because this isn't a `SASS` tutorial, you can find the `SASS` files on the project [GitHub](https://github.com/the94air/laravel-ajax-crud/tree/master/resources) repository.
-`🔥 Pro Tip:` If you want to find more about `SASS` language, checkout the [documentation](https://sass-lang.com/guide).
+`🔥 Pro Tip:` If you want to find more about `SASS` language, check out the [documentation](https://sass-lang.com/guide).

 ## Vue and Vue-router

-1. To create our single page application for the CRUD functionality, we need to install `vue` via npm:
+1. To create our single page application for the CRUD functionality, we need to install `vue` via NPM:
 ```bash
 npm i vue --save
 ```